-Intent to Home School Registration (PDF) is required for each child being taught at home by a parent or legal guardian.
+Intent to Home School Notification (PDF) is required for each child being taught at home by a parent or legal guardian.
 An acknowledgement letter will be sent within 90 days after the Douglas ESD receives the form(s).

 Oregon Guidelines for Home Schooling Questions and Answers (External Link) updated 2017-2018 school year as of May 201

 Request forms (please allow 10 working days for processing the following requested information):

 - Parent request for home school records on file at Douglas ESD (PDF)

 - Request for DMV Statement of Enrollment (PDF)

 - GED Option Program ESD/Parent Assurance (PDF)

 - UCC Pre-College Verification Form Instructions & Form (PDF)

 - Home Schooling for Students with Disabilities FAQ (External Link)